gigamonkey/grading/README.md

 # Grading scripts

+General approach for things stored in Github is to copy the file from the repo into a directory under csa/, itp/, or eng/ to take a snapshot.
+Then grading scripts should process those files.
+Then if a particular student finishes late or whatever, we should have a script that grabs just their work from their github mirror and puts it into the directory.
+We should also save the timestamp and the SHA of the commit it came from.

 ## Form based quizzes and tests

 Step 1.
 Load the questions for a given assignment with `markup-to-questions.py`